mapoztate/mprado/content/pages/about.md

 ---

 <div class = "heading"> <h2>About Me</h2>
-<h4>I'm a student dual enrolled in both full-time high school and community college studies.
-My majors are in Economics, Mathematics, and Business Administration. <h4> </div>
+<h4>I'm a student dual enrolled in full-time high school and community college studies.
+My majors are in Economics, Mathematics, and Business. <h4> </div>

 <br>